-The exact number of emotionally deprived children is not known.
+The exact statistics of the number of amotionally deprived children is not known.
 This problem is not less serious than other forms of deprivation.
-The changing family pattern from the joint family to the nuclear family, the working mother in urban areas and other causes as follows contribute.
+The changing family pattern from the joint family to the nuclear family, the working mother in urban areas and other causes contribute as follows:

-- 1. Death, desertion or divorce of one or both the parents.
-A high maternal mortality (10/1000) leaves many children motherless, especially in the villages. - II. a) Incompatibility of one or both parents and marital discord especially when one partner is better educated or has different expectations as in arranged marriages. - b) Mental illness. - c) Severe physical incapacity of one or both the parents. - d) Alcoholism and addiction to drugs. - III.
-Acts of fate like floods, earthquakes, cyclone, etc., which separate family members temporarily or permanently. - IV.
+- Death, desertion or divorce of one or both the parents a high maternal mortality leaves about 6/1000 many children motherless especially in rural areas. - II. a) Incompatability of one or both parents (marital discord) especially when one partner is better educated or has different expectations as in arranged marriages. - b) Mental illness. - c) Severe physical incapacity of one or both the parents. - d) Alcoholism and addiction to drugs. - III.
+Acts of fate like floods, earthquakes, cyclone, etc. which separate family members temporarily or permanently.

+IV.
 Inadequate Parents.

-Ignorance, indifference due to lack of education, or lack of attention of parents who are busy with social and professional life.
+Ignorance, indifference due to lack of education or lack of attention of parents who are busy with social and professional life.